by Ricky Toledano

 And like my dough, Wladimir could not express his understanding of cement mortar.
 That is because, in fact, it was intuition.
 His observation had been worked over and over again in all the masonry mixes used in the construction and restoration he has done over the years until those exact points of his doughs became tacit habit.
 And it is only when knowledge reaches this level that the rules can be broken:

 “I made the ornament in three days,” confessed Wladimir, with the sweet smile of a child whose mischief had worked.

 It was an instinct he had upon analyzing the broken piece.
 He felt in his skin that he could redo the coat-of-arms directly in cement, bypassing all the clay modeling procedures, but not without certain risk.

-My face remained lost and incited more explanation as what was so bold about that risk: “It is because clay is malleable, cement is not.
+My face remained lost and incited more explanation as to what was so bold about that risk: “It is because clay is malleable, cement is not.
 Once set, you have even less time to manipulate it than normal.”

 Sautéing, I thought, seeking a parallel for my hands.
 You have to be quick and attentive.
 You cannot do it distractedly or leave the stove to do something else.

-“Then I just did it by hand, kind of working as a sculptor, at times lapidating”, he tried to articulate words for what only knows silently.
+“Then I just did it by hand, kind of working as a sculptor, at times lapidating”, he tried to articulate words for what he only knows silently.